corpest/spotify-overlay/README.md

+# ATTENTION: I WILL PROBABLY NOT UPDATE OR FIX THIS FOR OTHER DISTROS UNLESS IT'S IN MY INTERESTS

 # Spotify Overlay for Linux 🎵

 A clean, transparent overlay widget for controlling Spotify playback — designed for Parrot OS and other Linux distros.